click on the menu below to navigate this site

 A happy traveler in Sapporo.

-We said our good bye to Wendy and Paul last night as they both had to get up way earlier than Julia and I this morning.
-Paul had arranged for a cab to pick us up at 9:00am which got us to the airport in good time.
-We had made an electronic check-in last night so we just had to drop off our bags and pick up our boarding passes.
+We said our goodbyes to Wendy and Paul last night as they both had to get up way earlier than Julia and I this morning.
+Paul had arranged for a cab to pick us up at 9:00 a.m., which got us to the airport in good time.
+We had made an electronic check-in last night, so we just had to drop off our bags and pick up our boarding passes.

 The Ice and Snow Festival made our troubles drift away.

-All went well until the Virgin Atlantic check-in woman informed us that all travel from England to Japan was subject to a £45.00 per kilogram excess baggage fee.
-We were floored by this news as we knew we were over the limit.
-We had to pay $30.00 in excess baggage when flying from the USA to England on the same airline but, nowhere had we seen anything about this ridiculous excess baggage charge.
-All I can say is make sure you read the excess baggage rules before you buy an air ticket as the airlines (particularly Virgin Atlantic) are robbers.
-This was such a shock to me I did not calm down until 2:00pm well into the flight.
-I will never fly with Virgin Atlantic again as this charge seemed too excessive and extortive.
-What can you do once you are at the check-in counter, your whole trip depends on getting the flight, you have connections, etc. Virgin Atlantic comes up with a ridiculous rule all you can do is give them the money.
+All went well until the Virgin Atlantic check-in agent informed us that all travel from England to Japan was subject to a £45.00 per kilogram excess baggage fee.
+We were floored by this news, as we knew we were over the limit.
+We had to pay $30.00 in excess baggage fees when flying from the USA to England on the same airline, but nowhere had we seen anything about this excessive excess baggage charge.
+All I can say is make sure you read the excess baggage rules before you buy an air ticket, as some airlines (particularly Virgin Atlantic) are robbers.
+This was such a shock to me that I did not calm down until 2:00 p.m., well into the flight.
+I will never fly with Virgin Atlantic again, as this charge seemed too excessive and extortionate.
+What can you do once you are at the check-in counter, your whole trip depends on getting the flight, you have connections, etc.?
+Virgin Atlantic comes up with a ridiculous rule, and all you can do is pay.
 Rant, rant, rave, rave!
 I have it out of my system now, sorry.

-The good news was the flight was not very full so Julia and I took over four whole centre row seats which let us have lots of room and a better chance to get some sleep on the 12 hour flight.
-We also had an option for a Bento Box for lunch and we both agree it was the best airline food we have ever eaten.
-Both of these things still will not entice me to use Virgin Atlantic again.
+The good news was the flight was not very full, so Julia and I took over four center row seats, which gave us lots of room and a better chance to get some sleep on the 12-hour flight.
+We also had an option for a Bento Box for lunch, and we both agreed it was the best airline food we have ever eaten.
+Still, neither of these things will entice me to use Virgin Atlantic again.

 Tuesday, February 5, 2008